OSOceanAcoustics/echopype/docs/source/index.rst

 Welcome to echopype!
 ====================

-**Echopype** is a package built for enhancing the interoperability and scalability in ocean sonar data processing.
+**Echopype** is a package built to enable interoperability and scalability in ocean sonar data processing.
 These data are widely used for obtaining information about the distribution and abundance of marine animals, such as fish and krill.